 Primary age pupils will not be tested with LFDs.
-Public Health England have advised there are currently limited public health benefits attached to testing primary pupils with lateral flow devices.
+PHE have advised there are currently limited public health benefits attached to testing primary pupils with lateral flow devices.
 Primary age pupils may find the LFD testing process unpleasant and are unable to self-swab.
-We will review this approach in the light of any emerging evidence.
+We will review this approach in light of any emerging evidence.